King handily wins GOP primary for 17th District, will face Democrat Sorensen on Nov. 8

 The newly redrawn 17th District, with a population of more than 700,000, encompasses all or parts of Carroll, Whiteside, Winnebago, Stephenson, Rock Island, Knox, Mercer, Henry, Peoria, Fulton, Tazewell, McDonough and McNeal counties, running from Galena in the north to Astoria in the south.

-It is heavily rural, featuring around 10,000 family farms, but also includes the cities of Rockford, Peoria, Moline and Rock Island.
+It is heavily rural, encompassing around 10,000 family farms, but also includes the cities of Rockford, Peoria, Moline and Rock Island.